Arithmetic finiteness of Mukai varieties of genus 7: Remarks

 A similar phenomenon happens also for quintic del Pezzo varieties.
 A quintic del Pezzo variety $X$ is, by definition, a Fano $n$-fold $X$ of index $n-1$ and of degree $5$.
 By the classification result \cite{Fuj90}, the dimension of a quintic del Pezzo variety $X$ is at most $6$, and each $X$ is a linear section of the $6$-dimensional Grassmann variety $\Gr(5,2) \subset \P^9$.
 Moreover the number of isomorphism classes of quintic del Pezzo $n$-folds over $\C$ is one when $3 \leq n \leq 6$.
 On the other hand, over a fixed number field $K$, there are infinitely many isomorphism classes for quintic del Pezzo $n$-folds when $n=3$ or $6$, but finitely many for $n$-folds with $n =4$, $5$ \cite{DKM}, \cite[\S 2.2]{DK19}.
 A quintic del Pezzo $n$-fold $X$ is K-semistable when $n=3$ or $6$, but K-unstable when $n=4$, $5$ \cite{Fuj17}.

 Based on this observation, it seems to be also interesting to study the arithmetic behavior of Mukai $8$-folds of genus $7$.
 As we saw before, there are only two isomorphism classes of Mukai $8$-folds of genus $7$ over $\C$.
-The general one is $K$-semistable, but the other one is $K$-unstable \cite{Del23} \cite{Kan22}.
+The general one is $K$-semistable, but the other one is $K$-unstable \cite{Del23}, \cite{Kan22}.
 Note that, since the automorphism group of the general one is $\PGL(2) \times G_2$, there are infinitely many isomorphism classes over a fixed number field $K$.
 It would be interesting to count the number of isomorphism classes of the special Mukai $8$-folds of genus $7$ over a number field.

-{\bf Acknowledgements} The first author was supported by JSPS KAKENHI Grant Number 21K18577, 23K20204, 23K20786, 24K21512.
+{\bf Acknowledgements} The first author was supported by JSPS KAKENHI Grant Number 21K18577, 23K20204, 23K20786, 24K21512, 25K00905.
 The second author was supported by JSPS KAKENHI Grant Number 23K12948.
 The third author was supported by JSPS KAKENHI Grant number JP22KJ1780.
 The fourth author was partially supported by JSPS Grant-in-Aid for Scientific Research numbers 20H00114, 21H00973, 21K03246, 23H01073.
-The forth author thanks Department of Mathematics in Kyoto University and Beijing Institute of Mathematical Sciences and Applications for hospitality.
+The fourth author thanks Department of Mathematics in Kyoto University and Beijing Institute of Mathematical Sciences and Applications for hospitality.
 The authors wish to express their gratitude to Yuji Odaka for helpful advice on the moduli of prime Fano threefolds of genus $7$.
 The authors are also deeply grateful to Shou Yoshikawa for valuable comments on the minimal-model program.
 The authors thank Hiromu Tanaka for the comment on the reference of Proposition \ref{prop:basic}.
 Moreover, the authors thank Naoki Imai, Tatsuro Kawakami, Yuya Matsumoto, and Shigeru Mukai for valuable discussion.
+Finally, the authors would like to thank anonymous referees for their valuable suggestions.